Richard Caring: Restaurants and private members' clubs

-Caring owns restaurant chain The Ivy Collection.

 Politics

 A friend of Lord Levy, Caring lent £2m to the Labour Party to fund the 2005 United Kingdom general election.
 Caring was not later implicated or named as part of the Cash for Honours investigation.
 The loan monies have since been repaid.

 Caring has donated to the Conservative Party on several occasions, mainly in the form of auction prizes.
 This includes the hire of Annabel’s in 2008 for the Conservative Party's Black and White Ball in Battersea Park, which was as an auction prize that raised £70,000.

 He was also recorded as donating just over £50,000 to the party in 2010.
 In 2012 he was recorded as donating £170,000.
 This was followed by a £290,000 donation in the third quarter of 2015.

 Philanthropy

 After the 2004 Indian Ocean tsunami, Caring donated £1m to the relief effort.
 He supports the NSPCC at its Fresh Start centre in Camden, to combat child abuse and paedophilia.

 In 2005, he organised a charity costume "Napoleonic Ball" for the NSPCC in St Petersburg's Catherine Palace, Russia, featuring a performance by Sir Elton John.
-Caring spent £8m flying in 450 guests in by private jet, including Bob Geldof and former US president Bill Clinton, raising £11m.
+Caring spent £8m flying in 450 guests by private jet, including Bob Geldof and former US president Bill Clinton, raising £11m.
 The Guardian has reported that Caring donated $1m to the Clinton Foundation.